OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-webapp-webapi-dotnet.md

         new OpenIdConnectAuthenticationOptions
         {

-                    // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
+                    // hello `Authority` represents hello v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
-                    // The `Scope` describes the permissions that your app will need.
+                    // hello `Scope` describes hello permissions that your app will need.
 See https://azure.microsoft.com/documentation/articles/active-directory-v2-scopes/
-                    // In a real application you could use issuer validation for additional checks, like making sure the user's organization has signed up for your app, for instance.
+                    // In a real application you could use issuer validation for additional checks, like making sure hello user's organization has signed up for your app, for instance.

                     ClientId = clientId,
                     Authority = String.Format(CultureInfo.InvariantCulture, aadInstance, "common", "/v2.0 "),